timosalm/tap-operator-workshop/workshop/content/exercises/supply-chains.md

 Capabilities of this supply chain:
 - Monitors a repository that is identified in the developer’s Workload configuration
 - Creates a new container image out of source code
-- Generates the Kubernetes resources for the delpoyment of the application and applies predefined conventions to them
+- Generates the Kubernetes resources for the delpoyment of the application as YAML and applies predefined conventions to them
 - Deploys the application to the cluster

 ##### OOTB Supply Chain with Testing